bjornmeansbear/sentence-a-day/README.md

 20190311 Why worry about this; is just doing defaults suffice?
 20190312 Except I do care if things are “good” or not … so just defaulting it up without any know how isn't a pancea.
 20190313 But I do acknowledge that mostly what is good is what is familiar.
+20190314 Whew.
+So I have some cyclical thinking.
+You need to make a lot; look at a lot; think a lot to really understand goodness.
+You also need to have varying levels of goodness and badness around you to really comprehend good vs bad.
+You have to have tried a lot; experienced a lot; been open to researching many things; many ways; etc.
+20190315 How does one really then make good design? what is definitively good?
+I think there are good and bad behaviors; how does that translate to making of visuals?